DefectDojo/Documentation/docs/features.rst

 Engagement configuration
 ''''''''''''''''''''''''
-When creating an engagement or later by editing the engagement, the "Deduplication on engagement" checkbox can be ticked.
+When creating an engagement or later by editing the engagement, the "Deduplication inside engagement" checkbox can be ticked.

 * If activated: Findings are only deduplicated within the same engagement.
 Findings present in different engagements cannot be duplicates